petergridge/Irrigation-V5/readme.md

 The options selected/created here are used across the program and zone frequency selectors and supports:
 - Numeric values: 1 = every day, 2 = every second day and so on.
 - Day of week: valid values are Mon, Tue, Wed, Thu, Fri, Sat, Sun.
 When a day is selected the program will only execute the defined day.
-- Days of the week: Wed, Sat.
+- Days of the week: Enter combinations of days ```Wed, Sat```.
 When selected the program will run on Wednesday and Saturday.
 This supports specific water restriction is some jurisdictions.

 📝 You can extend this by entering your own frequency options for example Mon, Wed, Fri.
 New groups can only be made up of days of the week.